 Acquisition of minority interest by private equity firms

 Rather than take control, private equity groups take more minority stakes in companies as they face up to the shortage of bank debt available to finance full takeovers, and this situation also brings challenges for antitrust authorities worldwide, including Brazil.

-In fact, and in accordance with the Antitrust Law, a corporate transaction would trigger the need of a filing in Brazil not only when leading to ‘acquisition of control’ but also when meeting the ‘de minimis rules’, a new concept brought by CADE’s Resolution 2/2012.
+In fact, and in accordance with the Antitrust Law, a corporate transaction would trigger the need for a filing in Brazil not only when leading to acquisition of control but also when meeting the de minimis rules, a new concept brought by CADE Resolution 2/2012.

-Indeed, according to such rule, if the private equity group is not a competitor of the target or act in vertically related markets, a filing would be required only when the investment is higher than 20 per cent, in case of a first investment; or in every increase of 20 per cent (acquired from one individual seller).
-On the other hand, in case the private equity group is a competitor of the target or act in vertically related markets, a filing would be required only when the investment is higher than 5 per cent, in case of a first investment; or in every increase of 5 per cent.
+Indeed, according to de minimis rules, if the private equity group is not a competitor of the target or operates in vertically related markets, a filing would be required only when the investment is higher than 20 per cent, in the case of a first investment; or in every increase of 20 per cent (acquired from one individual seller).
+On the other hand, where the private equity group is a competitor of the target or operates in vertically related markets, a filing would be required only when the investment is higher than 5 per cent, in case of a first investment; or in every increase of 5 per cent.

-For the purposes of defining whether the private equity group competes or not with the target, one should follow the ‘economic group rule’ established in CADE’s Resolution 2/2012 and consider:
+For the purposes of defining whether the private equity group competes or not with the target, one should follow the ‘economic group rule’ established in CADE Resolution 2/2012 and consider:

 - the quotaholders that hold directly or indirectly 20 per cent of the quotas;